 There are two primary forms of genital surgery for trans men (people assigned the female gender at birth who identify as men or in a more male-oriented way).
 One form preserves sensation while the other does not.
 Phalloplasty involves a hysterectomy plus the penile and silicone testicular implants.
 The penis is usually constructed using skin from the abdomen.
 It is a pretty extensive surgery done in 3 or 4 stages.
 At the end of it, the man may urinate standing up and can have an erection by inserting a silicone rod when desired.
 This form doesn't appear 100% "penis-like" and it does not preserve sensation.

 The second type of penis reconstruction is called metoidioplasty and it does preserve sensation because it creates a penis from the clitoris.
 Many trans men who undergo this surgery are on androgens which enlarge the clitoris to usually 4—6 centimeters.
 In this procedure, the clitoris is shifted farther forward and the labia are sewn up, sometimes with silicone implants to create a scrotum.
 The urethra can be lengthened as well in this surgery.
 While the phallus is smaller than a typical man's penis, it can maintain an erection without the need for a prosthetic device since the clitoris is erectile tissue and contains more nerve endings than the glans penis.

 For those who desire surgery and are not covered by health insurance, the out-of-pocket expense is, much like other surgeries, significant.
 For those who do have insurance, the cost will vary by person, depending on what plan and level of coverage s/he has.
-For those who are covered under the Columbia Student Medical Insurance Plan, some phases of the transition process are covered including mental health counseling and HRT.
-The amount of coverage depends on whether students have selected the basic or comprehensive plan.
+For those who are covered under the Columbia Student Medical Insurance Plan, various phases of the transition process are covered including mental health counseling and hormone therapy.
 For more information, interested Columbia students can speak with a Health Insurance Specialist in the Student Insurance office.
-Students at Columbia may also make an appointment with a medical provider at Medical Services, students can call x4-7426 or a mental health provider at Counseling and Psychological Services (CPS), students can call x4-2878.
+Students at Columbia may also make an appointment with a medical provider at Medical Services (Morningside) or the Student Health Service (CUMC) or with a mental health provider at Counseling and Psychological Services (CPS) (Morninside) or the Mental Health Service (CUMC).